 This is our response to membership, where you’ll have the opportunity to become a covenant partner at Trinity.
 During the class you’ll have the opportunity to meet the pastors and staff, discover the core values of the Church, and learn what it means to be Presbyterian.
 You’ll make new friends, and enjoy good food, in a comfortable, casual setting.

-Be part of the next EXPLORATIONS CLASS on February 4 & 5!
-Register below.
+Be part of the EXPLORATIONS CLASS happening in 2023!

 Rev. Mike Kenyon